Filing Wage And Hour Claims To Get Fair Compensation

 - Perform their job with a measure of discretion and independent judgment

 There are many ways that wage and hour law violations can take place.
+For example, hourly nonexempt employees must be compensated at the right of time-and-a-half for any hours worked over eight in a day or over 40 in a workweek.
+Employees who are nonexempt are obligated to be compensated time-and-a-half for any hours worked over eight hours in a workday or over 40 hours in a workweek.
 Discussing your specific situation with an attorney will give you the most accurate perspective on your case and a better understanding of how to move forward.

 Wage and hour violations could include:

 - Being asked to work through your scheduled lunch or break times

 - Being denied commissions that were outlined in your employment agreement

 - Being denied compensation for working overtime

 - Being asked to open or close at a specific time but not being compensated for that time

 In some cases, you may have been misclassified as a manager or contractor in order to circumvent certain wage and hour laws.

 Find out what compensation you may be eligible for by discussing your case with our experienced Orange County employment law attorneys.
 We take a creative approach to each case and fight to uphold your rights from start to finish.
 Call 714-794-8558 or send us an email to learn more.